james-moseti/WebDevCourse/README.md

 ## Web Dev Course

 This is a landing page.
 It is from programming hero course.
-I built this website with bootstrap 5.
+I built this website with HTML & CSS.
 It was an assignment.
 <br>

 ### What I used to build this website